-- The proposed daily start and end times for teachers; - The start and end times for all periods during the school day;

-- The division of instructional versus planning time for teachers; and - Any designated teacher professional development times during the school day.
+- The proposed daily start and end times for teachers; - The start and end times for all periods during the school day; - The division of instructional versus planning time for teachers; and - Any designated teacher professional development times during the school day.

-Section 2.7: School Culture and Engagement
+Section 2.7: Culture, Social Emotional Learning, and Behavioral Management 2.7.1: School Culture and Social Emotional Learning

-2.7.1: School Culture

-The school culture section should provide a description of how the school will look and feel to students and teachers.
+In this section, applicants should provide a description of how the school will look and feel to students and teachers.
 Any responsibilities assigned to staff members in regard to promoting and monitoring school culture should be cited in the attached organizational chart and job descriptions.